chicagoruby/video_procedure/README.markdown

 ## BoinxTV Operation

-To begin recording a video, press the record button or Command+R. Begin the recording a few seconds before signaling the announcer or speaker to begin in order to allow display of the title card.
+To begin recording a video, press the record button or Command+R. The title screen should be enabled when starting the recording.
+Leave the title screen displayed until the person making announcements begins introducing the speaker.
+This will allow announcements to be easily trimmed from the video while not requiring the title screen to be re-added in post-production.

 During the recording, the following keyboard shortcuts can be used to toggle layers:

-#### Title Card
+#### Title Screen

-	T - Toggle title card
+	T - Toggle title screen

 #### Lower Thirds